makrai/notes/kratzer88-stage-level-individual-level-pred.md

 must dfscr1mfnate between 'well-behaved' and 'ill-behaved' fndeftntte objects.
 If this is so, we expect that surface-structure scrambling tn German and Japanese should be sensitive to this distinction .
-Th� following examples with scrambled Indefinite objects confirm this expectation for German.
+Tha following examples with scrambled Indefinite objects confirm this expectation for German.
 In sentences 64(a) to (d) ·well-behaved' Indefinite objects have been scrambled to the left or the negation _nicht_.
 The result Is ungrammatical.
 In 65(a) to (f)